DataDog/documentation/content/en/continuous_integration/dora_metrics/_index.md

 You can optionally add the following incident attributes:

 - `finished_at` for *resolved incidents*.
 Required for [time to restore service](#time-to-restore-service).
-- `name` to describe the incident
+- `name` to describe the incident.
 - `severity`
 - `env` to accurately filter your DORA metrics by environment.
 - `repository_url`
 - `commit_sha`

-See the [API docs][7] for the full spec and more examples with the API SDKs.
+See the [DORA Metrics API reference documentation][7] for the full spec and more examples with the API SDKs.

 #### Example